marcmylemans/marcmylemans.github.io/_posts/2023-01-03-RemoteDesktopPart3.md

 {% youtube "https://youtu.be/dRf8k7loXQ0" %}

-Continuing our deep dive into Remote Desktop Services on Windows Server 2022, Part 3 of this series introduces FSLogix – a sophisticated solution for managing user profiles and data in RDS environments.
+Continuing our deep dive into Remote Desktop Services on Windows Server 2022, Part 3 of this series introduces FSLogix â€“ a sophisticated solution for managing user profiles and data in RDS environments.

 ### Exploring FSLogix in RDS